MikeBeradino/KMl_2_route_sim/README.md

-Java / Processing utility to convert Google KML maps to gpx routes with speed values.
-I use it with Xcode to simulate gps movements while debugging apps.
+Java / Processing utility to convert Google .KML maps to .GPX routes with speed values.
+I use it with Xcode to simulate gps movements while debugging.
 Lately I have been using it to spoof GPS coordinates in PokeMon Go.

 There is a packaged .app in the application.macosx.
 To run you need some Java (8): http://java.com/en/download/